For security purposes, avoid setting up WordPress sites with the username “admin”.

 Open up your WP database.

-Note: If you have multiple databases set up on your domain, make sure that you choose the right one …
+Note: If you have a number of databases set up on your domain, make sure that you select the right one …

 phpMyAdmin databases

-The user name is located in the “user login” column.
-To edit the field simply double-click on this text you want to change …
+The username is located in the “user login” column.
+To edit the user name just double-click on the text you want to change …

-Log out of your server if you’re done and return to your WordPress site.
-You will probably find that your session is expired.
-Log in again with your new Admin login credentials …
+Log out of your server when you’re done and reopen the browser to your WordPress site.
+You may find that your session is expired.
+If so, log in again with your new Admin user name and password …

-You will see that your user name has been updated.
-However, your admin details will probably still display the old “nickname” …
+You should see that the username is now updated.
+However, your site will probably still display the previous “nickname” …

-To choose a new “nickname”, access your Users section and click the Edit link below your user name …
+To choose a new “nickname”, go to your Users screen and click the Edit link below the user name …

-You can also reach your Profile section if you click on the Edit My Profile link in the “Howdy, User” box …
+You can also access your Profile section if you click on the Edit My Profile link in the “Howdy, User” panel …

 Note: You can also create a new Nickname in the Nickname field and it will then be available for selection in the Display name publicly as drop down menu …